DelineaLaari/sample-scripts/platform-api-access-token-python-script/README.md

-# Delinea Platform Token Management and Test API Script
+# Delinea Platform API Access Token Python Script

 This repository contains a Python script designed to manage OAuth tokens and test API connectivity for the Delinea Platform.